Why Choose an Orthodontist for Invisalign®

 Determining Your Specific Needs

-Before undergoing any type of orthodontic treatment, it’s essential to first determine your specific oral health needs.
-When consulting with an orthodontist experienced with Invisalign, you’ll receive a pre-treatment evaluation of your teeth, the surrounding gum tissues and the fit of your bite.
-This evaluation will include x-rays and diagnostic imaging, the goal of which is to create a personalized treatment plan.
-You may learn that another treatment method would be best for your specific situation, your lifestyle, and your budget.
-This is not the detailed information you can learn from a mail-order company.
+Before undergoing any type of orthodontic treatment, it’s essential first to determine your specific oral health needs.
+When consulting with an orthodontist experienced with Invisalign®, you’ll receive a pre-treatment evaluation of your teeth, the surrounding gum tissues, and the fit of your bite.

 Personalized Treatment Plans